Museums and Universities of Diversity: How Can Museums and Art Universities Take an Active Approach to Living and Learning Diversity?

 By issuing an open call, we are specifically inviting diverse projects and networks with a wide range of novel perspectives to participate in the symposium and contribute to an inspiring and interdisciplinary exchange of ideas.
 We are interested in real-life practical examples as well as historical investigations of various learning concepts, current learning methods utilising transcultural or migration-informed approaches, or with a focus on active engagement.
 We look forward to receiving abstracts on ideas or educational formats that consider or engage critically with the topics and the general theme of “Museums and Universities of Diversity: How Can Museums and Art Universities Take an Active Approach to Living and Learning Diversity?”

-You are invited to submit an abstract in German or English by 15 September 2020 to: outreach@skd.museum.
+You are invited to submit an abstract in German or English by 15 September 2020 to: outreach(at)skd.museum.
 Please include information about the project or lecture, as well as about the individual or group who will conduct or present it.
 The abstracts should consist of two pages explaining the most important aspects of the projects or ideas and briefly stating who will give the presentation.

 The symposium is being funded by the Federal Government Commissioner for Culture and the Media.
 It will take place in cooperation with Dresden University of Fine Arts (HfBK) as part of the EU4ART project and is thematically related to the symposium “How Can Decentralised Education Succeed?”, which will be organised by the Staatliche Kunstsammlungen Dresden in 2021.